Island hopping in the Canary Islands: the complete guide

 Lanzarote - Fuerteventura island hopping

-Before you hop on the ferry to Fuerteventura, make sure you visit the national park of Timanfaya with its impressive lunar-like hills and swim at one of the magical beaches in the south, such as Papagayo.
+For a single-day island-hopping excursion, you can't got wrong with a quick visit to Fuerteventura from Lanzarote.
+Before setting sail, we highly recommend a visit to the national park of Timanfaya, where you can admire impressive lunar-like hills and go for a quick swim at one of the magical beaches in the south, such as Papagayo.

 Volcano at the Timanfaya National Park in Lanzarote, Spain